What is the VA Renovation Loan?

 Other Programs to Consider

-If the VA Renovation Loan is not an ideal fit for a particular scenario here are a few other products to explore:
+If the VA Renovation is not an ideal fit for a particular scenario here are a few other products to explore:

 - To finance luxury projects such as installing a pool or outdoor kitchen: Fannie Mae HomeStyle® Renovation Mortgage